microsoft/MixedReality-UXTools-Unreal/README.md

 # Introduction

-UX Tools for Unreal Engine is a UE game plugin with code, blueprints and example assets created to help in the implementation of features commonly needed when developing UX for mixed reality applications.
+UX Tools for Unreal Engine (**UXT-Unreal**) is a UE game plugin with code, blueprints and example assets created to help in the implementation of features commonly needed when developing UX for mixed reality applications.

+UXT-Unreal is part of the [Mixed Reality Toolkit for Unreal](https://github.com/microsoft/MixedRealityToolkit-Unreal) (**MRTK-Unreal**); it is the first of a set of components to facilitate Mixed Reality development in Unreal.

 The project is still in early development (it provides a small set of features and breaking changes are to be expected) but the included features are complete and robust enough to use in your own projects.
 Only HoloLens 2 is supported at the moment.

 Features:
 - [Input simulation](Docs/InputSimulation.md): simulated articulated hands and head pose for use in-editor.
 Great for improving development iteration times.